digital-transition

 4. Increased Competition

-With the evolving customer-centric marketplace, increased competition and declining brand choice is emerging.
+With the evolving stakeholder-centric marketplace, increased competition and declining brand choices are emerging.
 Research from Ernst & Young’s digital team notes the following:

 “Consumers want choice, without the cost of developing and maintaining multiple relationships; and companies are continually seeking ways to retain and develop increased share of wallet through deeper customer relationships.
 These two forces are made possible by digital advance and globalization.
 Digital channels lower barriers to entry and increase globalization, leading to a spiral of intensifying competition and commoditization.
 Innovative organizations are taking the opportunity to diversify, bringing cross-industry convergence and blurring of the boundaries between industries. “

-The result is the emergence of ‘superbrands,’ such as Tesco, Apple or Nike that transcend multiple industries and national boundaries.
-Apple is in the music, phone, TV and computer businesses.
-Their brand advocates engage and upsell the Apple community to new applications and products across their product line, maintaining their loyalty and competitive advantage.
+The result is the emergence of ‘superbrands,’ such as Tesco, Apple, or Nike that transcend multiple industries and national boundaries.
+Apple is in the music, smartphone, connected TV, and computer businesses, among other verticals.
+Their brand advocates and champions engage and upsell the Apple community to new applications and products across the company’s product line, maintaining their loyalty to the brand and helping Apple maintain its competitive advantage.

-Nike began selling shoes; now is a global sports company, selling clothing, equipment and fitness.
-The opportunity to horizontally expand, trading on its global super brand, immediately opens opportunities and establishes traction in a new vertical that would difficult for another company to penetrate so quickly.
+Nike began selling shoes; now it’s a global sports company, selling clothing, equipment, and fitness apparel and devices.
+Nike’s ability to horizontally expand, trading on its global super brand, immediately opens opportunities and establishes traction in new verticals that would be difficult for another company to penetrate so quickly.

 The battle to gain brand positioning has intensified, as the creation of superbrands has become a core component in an organization’s digital strategy.